Ensath/War/README.md

 # The Game of War

 Running this application will produce the game of war.
-To run, make sure node.js is installed, then run the following command:
+To run, make sure Node.js is installed, then run the following command:

 node main.js

-To run unit tests, make sure npm is installed, then run the following command:
+To run unit tests, make sure npm (Node package manager) is installed, then run the following command:

 npm test